Burnt Offering (novel): Publication and critical reception

 Burnt Offering is the seventh novel by Jeanne Galzy.
 It was published in France by Éditions Rieder in 1929, and since it won the 1930 Prix Brentano (the second and last installment of that award) it was translated to English by the Brentano's.

 The few French and English reviews at the time of publication were positive.
 It was called a "very sad" and a "very beautiful" novel.
-The translation made by Jacques Le Clerq was also praised.
+The translation made by Jacques Le Clercq was also praised.
 Elizabeth N. Case, writing in the Hartford Daily Courant, called it a "delicate sensitive study in character", though she states in the same breath that it "is manifestly one of those novels which inevitably lose definitely through translation".
 According to Case, the translation was somewhat "a restrained record of a French provincial school teacher, who yearned for all the elemental joys of a normal environment, is absolutely and essential Gallic, an appealing book even in its English form, but with its informing fire damped and dimmed through transference to an alien tongue".
 The novel has long been out of print.